The greatest? Two irrefutable facts that separate Nadal from the rest

 OPINION:

-Whether Nadal is the GOAT of men's tennis is an impossible argument, as it is difficult to compare players and generations, but there are two irrefutable facts after his stunning Australian Open triumph over Daniil Medvedev in the early hours of Monday morning.
+Whether Nadal is the GOAT of men's tennis is an impossible argument, as it is difficult to compare players and generations, but there are two irrefutable facts after his stunning Australian Open triumph over Daniil Medvedev in the early hours of Monday.

 Nadal is the greatest fighter in the history of tennis, with levels of spirit, will and mental toughness that are difficult to comprehend.